 In that speech to over 250,000 civil rights marchers on the steps of the Lincoln Memorial at the end of the March on Washington for Jobs and Freedom on 28 August 1963, Martin Luther King called for an end to racism in the United States.
 He waxed eloquently as he went out live on radio and television.
 At the end of his speech, he left his prepared text for an improvised set of excited exhortations beginning: “I have a dream …” His improvisation was probably prompted by Mahalia Jackson as she cried out: “Tell them about the dream, Martin!”

 The speech has since become a defining moment in the American Civil Rights Movement and has made him as one of the greatest orators in American history.
 He was assassinated on 4 April 1968.

 Many of King’s speeches at marches and demonstrations have the quality and tenor of sermons, even though they were often delivered outside the context of church and liturgy.

-This afternoon’s sermon or speech – with its repetition of the echoing question-and-answer sayings “How Long?
+This morning’s sermon or speech – with its repetition of the echoing question-and-answer sayings “How Long?
 Not Long!” – was delivered on 25 March 1965 on the steps of the State Capitol in Montgomery, Alabama, at the end of the Selma to Montgomery march that began with the violent attacks of ‘Bloody Sunday’ (7 March 1965).
 The sermon or speech is often referred to as “Our God Is Marching On!”

 This sermon or speech changed many people’s views and Martin Luther king Jr. rallied more people to his side in the fight against segregation.
 This speech gained him great respect and popularity.
 To watch the speech click the video link below: